Corbyn quells rebellion in Britain's Labour with poll surge

-LONDON It was always a long shot - "Kebab King" Ibrahim Dogus only stood as a Labour Party candidate in one of the richest parts of London to offer voters an alternative.
+LONDON (Reuters) - It was always a long shot - "Kebab King" Ibrahim Dogus only stood as a Labour Party candidate in one of the richest parts of London to offer voters an alternative.

 As he expected, Dogus, a Kurdish restaurateur who organises the British Kebab Awards, was defeated in Thursday's general election.